 Follow these links before ordering can put a little change in my pocket to keep the Subwoofer101 website and YouTube Channel.
 Ordering Factory Direct through these links ensures full Bill of Rights, including 1 year trade-up and other benefits that might not be included from dealers (like return period, etc…).

 PB12-NSD BLACK FRIDAY SPECIAL (Click here to order Factory Direct)

 ($) The PB-12 NSD is a 12″ Ported subwoofer.
 The predecessor to the PB-2000 (my personal favorite so far for performance, price, and size), these subs have been produced for a small production run for BLACK FRIDAY ONLY!!
 Originally $799, these are $499 for the sale, and once they are gone, they are gone!!
 While these are available, they have dethroned the PB-1000 as the “Smartest Buy in Bass”!!
 Get them while you can, and go dual!!
-If you miss the Black Friday sale, watch the SVS Outlet, gently used products that have the same Bill of Rights and warranty as new, including free shipping and 1 year trade up!
+If you miss the Black Friday sale, watch the SVS Outlet, gently used products that have the same Bill of Rights and warranty as new, including free shipping, free returns, and 1 year trade up!

 PB-1000 (Click Here To Order Factory Direct)